webprofusion/certify-docs/docs/backgroundservice.md

 :::info
 If you are repeatedly seeing the "Service Not Started" error, first try deleting `serviceconfig.json` and `servers.json` from C:\ProgramData\Certify\ then restart the background service and the app and these config files will be recreated.
 This can help if automatic port negotiation has gotten out of sync.

-In some cases antivirus software products (such as *ClamWin*, *Watchguard Advanced EPDR*, *ESET*) have been known to prevent the Certify servicing installing properly or prevent some core features working like our temporary http challenge service listener.
+In some cases antivirus software products (such as *ClamWin*, *Watchguard Advanced EPDR*, *ESET*) have been known to prevent the Certify service installing properly or can prevent some core features working like our temporary http challenge service listener.
 :::

 If the default port 9696 is already in use however you can manually specify the settings required by editing/adding the file `c:\programdata\certify\serviceconfig.json` (and servers.json) with content as per the following (adjusted as required) then restarting both the service and UI: